WHERE THERE'S A WILL,

 Trustee:

-The trust estate includes assets placed in the trust and managed by the trustee for the beneficiary’s benefit.
+This type of estate includes assets placed in the trust and managed by the trustee for the beneficiary’s benefit.
 It encompasses income earned from invested trust assets.

 Scroll to Top